Dashboard Confessional: Lonely Hearts & Lovers Valentine's Day Streams (2021–2022)

 Following Carrabba's recovery from a major motorcycle accident in 2020, Dashboard Confessional released a pre-recorded stream show titled Lonely Hearts & Lovers on February 14, 2021.
 They played a 19-song set, shot in Riverside Revival Church in Nashville, Tennessee, in 4K ultra HD.
-In February 2022, another Valentine's stream was announced.
+In February 2022, another Valentine's Day stream was announced.
 This show was shot in gardens in Southern California, and they played 12 songs.

 All The Truth That I Can Tell (2022–present)

 In February 2022 Dashboard Confessional released their ninth studio album, All The Truth That I Can Tell.
 Dashboard Confessional and Jimmy Eat World began their 'Surviving the Truth Tour' on February 27, 2022.
 In early April 2022, Dashboard Confessional announced the Hello Gone Days co-headlining tour with Andrew McMahon In The Wilderness, to kick off on July 31 and last through September 7.
 Opening acts included Cartel, The Juliana Theory, and Armor for Sleep.
 Former member John Lefler filled in for Armon Jay for the Dallas show of the tour.

-Dashboard Confessional toured the United States with the Counting Crows on the Banshee Season Tour in the summer of 2023.
+Dashboard Confessional toured the United States with Counting Crows on the Banshee Season Tour in the summer of 2023.

+In the summer of 2025, Dashboard Confessional toured the United States with the Goo Goo Dolls during the Summer Anthem Tour.

+On February 16, 2026, drummer Chris Kamrada announced his decision to step away from the band.

 Musical style and influences

-Dashboard Confessional's style is emo that takes the sound of alternative rock, indie rock and acoustic rock.
+Dashboard Confessional's style is emo that takes the sound of alternative rock, post-hardcore, indie rock and acoustic rock.
 Dashboard Confessional's influences include Fugazi, Minor Threat, Descendents, Guy Clark, the Beach Boys, Bruce Springsteen, Superchunk, the Cure, Jawbreaker, R.E.M., Operation Ivy, the Smiths, Counting Crows, Morrissey, Paul Simon, Steve Earle, Green Day, Elvis Costello, the Promise Ring, Sunny Day Real Estate, Mineral, Sick of It All, and Weezer.

 The band's early releases are described as "vulnerable, introspective solo musings."
 The lyrics have been described as "soul-baring."